PauloHenriqueTs/Chatroom/README.md

 # Chatroom

-Java websocket chat application using Spring Boot and Thymeleaf This project is part of the udacity nanodegree in java
+Java websocket chat application using Spring Boot and Thymeleaf.<br/>
+This project is part of the udacity nanodegree in java

 # Chat Room